digiLab-ai/twinLab-client/README.md

 USER_NAME=
 AUTH_TOKEN=
 ```
-and fill in your group and user names.
+and fill in your group name, user name, and authorisation token.

 ## Commands